fjvallarino/monomer/docs/examples/05-opengl.md

 In the example the `init` function takes care of loading the vertex and fragment shaders that will be used for rendering, and also for allocating the Vertex Array Object and Vertex Buffer Object.
-The corresponding ids are stored in the widget's state for further usage.
-As in other widgets, it is important to implement merge to keep this information when the UI is rebuilt.
-The `dispose` function releases these OpenGL resources.
+The ids of these buffers are stored in the widget's state for further usage, and a `RenderOnce` request is made to make sure the initial version of the widget is displayed correctly.
+The `dispose` function, also using `RunInRenderThread`, takes care of releasing these OpenGL resources.
+As in other widgets, it is important to implement merge to keep the current widget state when the UI is rebuilt.

 ### Rendering passes